hongtao021022/hongtao021022.github.io/_pages/markdown.md

 ---
 permalink: /markdown/
-title: "Education"
+title: "Education
+<br/>__Welcome to this page.
+Here you can find a detailed introduction of my academic background__. "
 author_profile: true
 redirect_from:
   - /md/
   - /markdown.html
 ---
-__Welcome to this page.
-Here you can find a detailed introduction of my academic background__.

-Click on the blue words to view the corresponding supporting documents.
+__Click on the blue words to view the corresponding supporting documents.__

 My educational background mainly consists of two institutions: Beijing International Studies University (BISU), where I pursued a [Bachelor's degree in International Economics and Trade from 2020 to 2025](../files/03-BISU Certificate of Attending.pdf), and Peking University (PKU), where I participated in the [Minor Program of Economics from 2022 to 2025](../files/02-PKU Certificate of Attending.pdf).